-Here $V\in L^\infty_{\rm loc}(\R^3,\R)$ satisfying $V(x)\to \infty$ as $|x|\to \infty$ is an external potential (which models the trapping of the particles while they are cooled during the experiment) and $w_N$ is the inter-particle potential that describes their interactions (and could a priori depend on $N$).
+Here $V\in L^\infty_{\rm loc}(\R^3,\R)$, satisfying $V(x)\to \infty$ as $|x|\to \infty$, is an external potential (which models the trapping of the particles while they are cooled during the experiment) and $w_N$ is the inter-particle potential that describes their interactions (and could a priori depend on $N$).
 The Hamiltonian acts on the symmetric space $\H^N=\bigotimes_{\text{sym}}^N L^2(\R^3)$.
-The underlying physical space, if not specified otherwise, is assumed to be three dimensional.
+The underlying physical space, if not specified otherwise, is assumed to be three-dimensional.

-When the external potential $V$ is turned off, $\Psi_{N,0}$ is no longer a ground state of the Hamiltonian $H_N\equiv H_N^{V=0} $ and the time evolution
+When the external potential $V$ is turned off, $\Psi_{N,0}$ is no longer a ground state of the Hamiltonian ${H_N\equiv H_N^{V=0}}$ and the time evolution

 is observed.
 Although the Schr\"odinger evolution is linear, its complexity increases dramatically when $N$ becomes large.
 In typical experiments $N$ can be of order $10^5$.
 Therefore, for computational purposes, it is important to derive effective descriptions for collective behaviour of the quantum system.

-In this contribution we shall review existing results concerning the approximation of the time-evolved bosonic many-body quantum system.
+In this contribution we review results concerning the approximation of the time-evolved bosonic many-body quantum system.

-\subsection{Scaling regimes.}
+\subsection{Scaling regimes}

-From a mathematical point of view, the large number of particles involved will be modelled by taking the limit $N\to\infty$.
+From a mathematical point of view, the large number of particles involved will be modeled by taking the limit $N\to\infty$.
 Note that the coupling constant $1/(N-1)$ in front of the interaction is to ensure the kinetic energy is of the same order (in $N$) as the interaction energy.
 We could choose $1/N$ instead of $1/(N - 1)$ as well.
-The interaction potential $w_N$ given by
+The interaction potential $w_N$,